chanezon/azure-linux/README.md

 Documentation and examples for how to leverage various linux technologies with Microsoft Azure.

-I write tutorials with a bit of automation code about things I didn't see documented elsewhere.
-I will also add a set of links to relevant docs or blog posts that I found useful.
+I write tutorials with a bit of automation code about things I didn't see documented elsewhere, or where I want to add context and details to existing docs and blog posts.
+I also list a set of links to relevant docs or blog posts that I found useful.

 ## CoreOS